 Coaching away anger, frustration and lack of motivation

-Achieving success through trust & patience
+Achieving academic success through trust & patience

 Within Jake’s first month of academic coaching, his family noticed positive changes in his demeanor and school habits.
-He was self-managing and getting work done without constant supervision, and the family dynamic slowly improved.
+He was self-managing and getting work done without constant supervision.
+And the family dynamic slowly improved.
 Realizing that Jake would graduate from high school and was gaining the skills to go on to college was a huge relief.

 It wasn’t all rainbows and butterflies.
-Establishing a productive and authentic connection with Jake took diligence and patience as he was initially resistant to the coaching process.
-I began by learning more about him—gaining insight into his goals and complaints helped me understand his perspective and in turn, his emotional tendencies.
+Establishing a productive and authentic connection with Jake took diligence and patience, as he was initially resistant to the coaching process.
+I began by learning more about him.
+Gaining insight into his goals and complaints helped me understand his perspective and in turn, his emotional tendencies.
 This information was key to teaching Jake how to regulate his habit of getting angry and shutting down.

-Establishing a deep trust helped me support Jake in tackling the issues that affected his ability to self-regulate his emotions and focus on academics even on bad days.
-Through attentiveness and consistent communication around his emotional triggers, Jake found balance and worked through insecurities affecting his self-esteem.
+Establishing a deep trust helped me support Jake in tackling the issues that affected his ability to regulate his emotions and focus on academics even on bad days.
+Through attentiveness and communication around his emotional triggers, Jake found balance and worked through insecurities affecting his self-esteem.
 Through this internal work, Jake started to excel in academics—and in his family relationships.
 Jake went on to college, joined a fraternity and became a successful business student.